-The City is seeking professional services to prepare a conceptual design and environmental review for a new or enhanced railroad passenger station/intermodal facility in the City of Ann Arbor as outlined in the City's adopted 2009 Transportation Plan Update.
-Project development will include the preparation of a conceptual station design and supporting environmental documentation with appropriate federal and state agency review and public outreach and engagement.
+The City is seeking professional services to conduct environmental review and produce a conceptual design for a new or enhanced railroad passenger station/intermodal facility in the City of Ann Arbor as outlined in the City's adopted 2009 Transportation Plan Update.
+Project development will include preparation of environmental documentation with appropriate federal and state agency review and public outreach and engagement, and preparation of a conceptual design.
 The respondent should have familiarity and experience with all applicable environmental and historic preservation laws and regulations pertaining to federally-funded rail projects, including Section 4(f) of the National Environmental Policy Act ("NEPA"), Section 6(f) of the Land and Water Conservation Act , and Section 106 of the National Historic Preservation Act.